2019–20 Australian bushfire season: South Coast

 At nearby Lake Conjola, numerous homes were lost as the embers jumped across the lake, landing in gutters and lighting up houses.
 On one street there were only four houses still standing.
 As of 2 January 2020, at least two people died and a woman was missing.
 Isolated hamlets of Bendalong and Manyana and Cunjurong Point were additionally ablaze, with holiday-makers evacuated on 3 January 2020.
-As of 6 January 2020, all are still without power.
+As of 6 January 2020, all were still without power.